alibaba/async_simple/README.md

 Required Compiler: clang (>= 10.0.0) or gcc (>= 10.3) or Apple-clang (>= 14)

-Note that we need to add `-Wno-maybe-uninitialized` option when we use gcc12 due to a false positive diagnostic message by gcc12
+Note that we need to add the `-Wno-maybe-uninitialized` option when we use gcc 12 due to a false positive diagnostic message by gcc 12

-Note that when using clang15 it may be necessary to add the `-Wno-unsequenced` option, which is a false positive of clang15.
+Note that when using clang 15 it may be necessary to add the `-Wno-unsequenced` option, which is a false positive of clang 15.
 See https://github.com/llvm/llvm-project/issues/56768 for details.

 If you meet any problem about MSVC Compiler Error C4737.
-Try to add option /EHa to fix the problem.
+Try to add the /EHa option to fix the problem.

 ## Demo example dependency